 Mistake #2: A Crappy Camera

-Mistake #3: No Imodium
+Travel Mistake #3: No Imodium

 Big mistake.
 HugeJulia Roberts as Vivian in Pretty Woman

 Once my stray luggage arrived, I struck out from Cairo for the remote oasis town of Siwa in the Western Desert.
-Located 10 hours from Cairo by coach, with no airport, and closer to the Libyan border than to Cairo!
+10 hours from Cairo by coach, with no airport, Siwa Town is closer to the Libyan border than to Cairo!

 Oh, how I kicked myself on that journey for not having packed any Imodium!
 Of all the travel mistakes to avoid, this is one you seriously don’t want to make.

 Pro Tip: Always carry a first aid kit when you’re travelling away from home.
 Make sure too that your travel insurance will look after you and get you home again if disaster strikes.

-Mistake #4: Underestimating bug spray requirements
+Mistake #4: Not packing enough bug spray

-I can’t begin to describe how much the vicious little Egyptian mosquitoes enjoyed chomping away on my poor lily-white legs or how horrifically itchy the bites were!
-Suffice to say, I looked like I’d been pebble-dashed after just one night when my bug spray ran out.
+I can’t begin to describe how much the vicious little Egyptian mosquitoes enjoyed chomping away on my poor lily-white legs!
+And the bites were horribly itchy!
+Suffice to say, I looked like I’d been pebble-dashed after just one night after my bug spray ran out.

 Pro Tip: Buy plenty of bugspray before you go and reapply it often while you’re there.
 If you do get bitten, I’ve found the best thing to take the sting away and to help irritated skin heal (relatively) fast is pure aloe vera gel.

 Stupidly, I chose fashion over function and ended up with infected blisters where my lovely leather sandals rubbed my poor feet raw.
-It cramped my style and meant there were times when I couldn’t walk as much as I wanted to.
+It cramped my style and meant there were times when I couldn’t walk as much as I wanted.

-Mistake #6: Ignoring the details
+Mistake #6: Avoiding the details

-I love to be spontaneous and to try new things, but I got seriously caught out by not checking the details when offered a private sailing trip on the Nile at Aswan.
-Sailing is in my blood, so I leapt at the chance to escape from the sweltering heat of the city.
+I love to be spontaneous and to try new things, but I got seriously caught out when I was in Aswan.
+My travel companion and I were offered a private sailing trip down the Nile on a felucca.

-Once onboard and miles from Aswan, I discovered that we were actually heading off for a 2-day trip, sleeping on the deck – and I only had half a litre of water with me.
+Once onboard and miles from Aswan, I discovered that we were actually heading off for a 2-day trip.
+As there were no cabins, we were going to sleep on the deck, and I only had half a litre of water with me!

 I was almost tempted to do as the locals were doing and to drink from the Nile.
-Luckily I knew about the bugs that live in the river and I steeled myself to be thirsty rather than risk a horrible infection.
+Luckily I knew about the bugs that live in the river, so I steeled myself to be thirsty rather than risk a horrible infection.
 Suffice to say, by the end of the trip I was severely dehydrated.
 It took me a couple of days to feel quite well afterwards, but I’ll never make that mistake again!